Cyclically reduced elements in Coxeter groups: Tight conjugation

 \section{Tight conjugation}

 We start by recalling the conjugation operations introduced in \cite{GP93} (see Definitions~\ref{definition:ra} and \ref{definition:strconj}), and then introduce a refinement of these notions, which we call ``tight conjugation'' (see Definition~\ref{definition:tightconj}).
-Since we will use some results from \cite{straight}, in which yet another conjugation operation is introduced, we also recall that notion (see Definition~\ref{definition:elrel}), and then relate all the above notions in Lemma~\ref{lemma:equivalence_relations}.
+We also relate the operation of ``cyclic shift'' mentioned in the introduction (see Definition~\ref{definition:elrel}) to these operations.

 \begin{definition}[{\cite{GP93}}] Let $w,w'\in W$ and $s\in S$.
 We write $w\ras{s} w'$ if $w'=sws$ and $\ell(w')\leq\ell(w)$.
 We write $w\ra w'$ if there is a sequence $w=w_0,w_1,\dots,w_n=w'$ of elements of $W$ such that, for each $i$, $w_{i-1}\ras{s_i}w_{i}$ for some $s_i\in S$. \end{definition}